DarrelASandbox/playground-go/chris_james/README.md

 - Think about the effect embedding has on your public API.
 - Do you really want to expose these methods and have people coupling their own code to them?
 - With respect to mutexes, this could be potentially disastrous in very unpredictable and weird ways, imagine some nefarious code unlocking a mutex when it shouldn't be; this would cause some very strange bugs that will be hard to track down.

+# context

+Software often kicks off long-running, resource-intensive processes (often in goroutines).
+If the action that caused this gets cancelled or fails for some reason you need to stop these processes in a consistent way through your application.

+If you don't manage this your snappy Go application that you're so proud of could start having difficult to debug performance problems.

+We'll use the package `context` to help us manage long-running processes.